 Give them an opportunity to speak for themselves and look for common ground with their viewpoints.

-Just because someone is pro-life, doesn’t mean they are sympathetic to the republican agenda.
-Just because they are anti-war doesn’t mean that they are a flaming liberal.
+Just because someone is pro-life, doesn’t mean they are sympathetic to the Republican agenda.
+Just because they are anti-war doesn’t mean that they are wildly liberal.

 Don’t give in to the pressure to paint people as either Republican or Democrat.
 Allow them to be an individual and respect them for their views.